Confusion and Coherence.

 The business often gets confused about their role.
 Too often they begin a project by attempting to negotiate or dictate a solution to IT.
 The reality is, of course, the business’s first objective is to understand what problem they’re trying to solve (instead of how to solve it).
 Second, by using business-enabling technologies like process modeling, the business must understand their…well…business.
 Understanding how they do what they do today is simply a prerequisite to any further activity.
 After they understand how they do things and why they do them, they can begin to understand why they want to change and why they need IT to help out.

-Frankly there is no way for IT to devise an IT solution if the business doesn’t know what they do, how they do it, or what they want to do in the future (i.e. the capabilities they want enabled).
+Frankly there is no way for IT to devise an effective IT solution if the business doesn’t know what they do, how they do it, or what they want to do in the future (i.e. the capabilities they want enabled).
 If those things are in place, the technology part can be incredibly easy.

-Tech is Easy
+Tech is Easy.

 In fact, one of the techno-crytpo-philosophical statements I frequently make in my consulting work is “technology is the easy part.”
 Because let’s face it, if you understand you have a business problem and you understand that business problem, solving it with technology becomes almost academic.
 Almost.
 Because you still have that other massive, hulking, looming gorilla in the room: People.
 But that’s a problem for another post.

 That’s my take on it in 500 words or less.
-Another perspective that I think is about right: Adam Deane’s What is BPM?

 What do you think?
 How much of BPM is the responsibility of IT?
 Is BPM a technical thing at all?
+Is it an outmoded term?